janet-dev/ci-milestone-project-4/README.md

     - Sign Up
     - Sign In

-* Two user/admin logged in pages for:
+* User/admin logged in pages for:
     - Profile
     - Password Reset
     - Sign Out

-* Plus two additional admin (superuser) only pages for:
+* Additional admin (superuser) only pages for:
     - Add Product
     - Edit Product